pchalamet/SqlDapper/README.md

 It maps collections, records and anonymous types to SQL so this can be used with Dapper.

-This library does not cache and is reflection base - hence it's not the most efficient library around.
-It just works™️.
+This library is reflection based to generate SQL - but queries are cached then making it quite efficient after warmup.

 Implementation is provided for:
 * Generic SQL (`Select`, `Insert`, `Update`, `Delete`)